built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-define-apps.md

         },
 ```

 The configuration above shows that it doesn't enable all of the manifest types that customize-workspace supports.
-It is also using endpoints (see [how to define endpoints](./how-to-define-endpoints.md)) and says it wants to source apps from the endpoints defined as apps-get and common-apps-get.
+It is also using endpoints (see [How To Define Endpoints](./how-to-define-endpoints.md)) and says it wants to source apps from the endpoints defined as apps-get and common-apps-get.
 Here is a snippet of what that looks like in the settings:

 ```json
 "endpointProvider": {